Liverpool have given Jurgen Klopp a rather expensive Christmas present, in the strapping form of Southampton centre-half Virgin van Dijk.

 As for Liverpool, they finally get their man, who becomes the latest ex-Saint to swap the south coast for Merseyside, following in the footsteps of Adam Lallana, Dejan Lovren, Nathaniel Clyne, Sadio Mané and, in a roundabout way, Alex Oxlade-Chamberlain.

 While the potent Reds haven’t been short of goals this season, their defensive frailties have continued to blight their hopes of launching a genuine title tilt.

-Klopp and co. will be hoping that Van Dijk, who will wear the no. 4 shirt, will prove to be the final piece in the puzzle for the Merseysiders.
+Klopp and co. will be hoping that Van Dijk, who will wear the No.4 shirt, will prove to be the final piece in the defensive puzzle for the Merseysiders.